denizturkmen/K8S-Full-Content-Notes/Advance in K8s/K8S Certificates Renewal/Readme.md

-# How to k8s certificate upgrade
+# How to K8s Certificates Renewal

 Firstly, Checking our cluster
 ``` bash